RafaDinero/RafaAPI/README.md

-# Lifecycle script for the project:
+# Lifecycle scripts for the project:

+You need to have **node.js** version starting from 14 and a terminal to run the following scripts

 ```
 npm install # install requiere dependencies